aws/aws-sdk-js-v3/scripts/benchmark-size/README.md

   `dependencies` list.
 You can skip running the browser bundlers test if the package is Node.js runtime only by setting the `skipBundlerTests` boolean entry.
 - [`limit.json`][limit-json]: Define how to validate the packages' size.
-For each package you can validate either of the metrics the tool generates: `publishSize` and `publishFiles`.
+For each package, you can validate either of the metrics the tool generates: `publishSize` and `publishFiles`.
 For each metrics, you can validate them by `limit` -- the absolute value, or `hike` -- the percentage of increase since recent value.